Pr\"ufer algebraic spaces: Pr ufer algebraic spaces and pairs

 \subsubsection{General algebraic spaces}

 In this section we will prove Theorem~\ref{prufpairth} for a general algebraic space $X$.
-Since the implication $(2)\Ra(3)$ has been proven for such $X$ in the previous subsection, it remains to establish the implication $(8)\Ra(1)$.
+Since the implication $(2)\Ra(3)$ has been proven for such $X$ in the proof of \ref{schemeprufprop}, it remains to establish the implication $(8)\Ra(1)$.

-Assume to the contrary that (8) holds but (1) is false for some $X$.
-Consider an affine presentation $f{\colon} X'\to X$ with a point $x'\in X'$ that violates (1).
+Assume to the contrary that (8) holds but (1) is false for $(X,U)$.
+Consider an affine presentation $f\: X'\to X$ with a point $x'\in X'$ that violates (1).
 Set $U':=f^{-1}(U)$.
 To get a contradiction, we are going to construct an ideal $\calI\subset\calO_X$ that violates (8).
-The main task is to construct such an ideal on an open subspace, because we can then extend it by \cite[Th.
-A]{rydapr} to $X$.
-Thus, in the sequel, we may shrink $X$ whenever is necessary (note that if $X_0\subset X$ is quasi-compact then $U_0=U\cap X_0$ is also quasi-compact by quasi-separatedness of $X$).
+The main task is to construct such an ideal on an open subspace, because we can then extend it by \cite[Theorem A]{rydapr} to $X$.
+If $X_0\subset X$ is open and quasi-compact then $U_0=U\cap X_0$ is also quasi-compact by the quasi-separatedness of $X$.
+Thus, in the sequel, we may replace $X$ by $X_0$ as above and shrink $U$, $X'$, and $U'$ accordingly whenever the new pair $(X',U')$ violates the conditions of Theorem~\ref{prufpairth}.